CCS-Lab/project_model_based_fmri/README.md

 - MB-MVPA is based on MVPA regression model.
 - MB-MVPA is flexible as it allows various MVPA models plugged in.
 - MB-MVPA is free of analytic hierarchy (e.g. first-level anal. or second-level anal.).

+## Computational modeling

+Computational modeling is done by wrapping up [hBayesDM](https://github.com/CCS-Lab/hBayesDM/tree/develop/Python) package by Ahn et al. (2017)[1].
+Please refer to the [model list](~~) to check the available models and latent processes.
+If the model you are looking for is not in the list, then you can still conduct the analysis.
+In this case, please follow the corresponding use case the tutorials, which match best your situation.

+## MVPA model

 ## Input data